trade-tariff/trade-tariff-api-docs/README.md

 To update the spec, make changes in the backend repo.
 They will be picked up on the next weekly run (or you can trigger the workflow manually).

+**This sync only ever touches `source/openapi.yaml`.** It does not regenerate `source/reference.html.md.erb` or any other page — that file is hand-written.
+When the sync PR adds new paths or tags to the spec, add a matching section to `source/reference.html.md.erb` (or a new page) as part of reviewing that PR, otherwise the new endpoints will be present in `/openapi.yaml` and `llms-full.txt` but invisible on the docs site itself.

 ## Markdown rendering

 Every documentation page is available as clean Markdown at a parallel URL —